cloud-gov/cg-site/_docs/technology/platform-protections.md

 weight: 30
 ---

 Applications and services on the internet experience frequent attacks, probes, and other malicious traffic.
-Threat actors making malicious requests may aim to exploit vulnerabilities, compromise infrastructure, or deny service to legitimate clients of your applications.
+Threat actors making malicious requests may aim to exploit vulnerabilities, to compromise infrastructure, or to deny service to legitimate clients of your applications.

 As a multi-tenant platform, cloud.gov observes a diverse and frequent number of attacks.
 We are constantly improving our defenses to keep your applications online and unaffected by high-traffic-volume attacks against the platform and our customers.
 To achieve this, cloud.gov includes multiple layers of defense against different types of attacks.